neumino/thinky/documentation/api/document.md

 The joined documents will be saved in the appropriate order and the foreign key values will be set.
-If some references to joined documents have been removed, the documents will be properly updated to reflect the current relations.
+If some references to joined documents have been removed, the documents will be properly updated to reflect the current relations (meaning that if the joined document is not there but the foreign key is, the foreign key will be deleted).

 By default, if `modelToSave` is not provided, `saveAll` will keep recursing and will save all the joined documents.